 Ojo de buey: A bread or pastry dough piece filled or capped with a sugar paste similar to that used atop a concha, usually orb-shaped, and made to resemble an eye.
 The inner circle is made of different In some regions, the pan dulce listed above here as a “beso” is also called ojo de buey.
 Literally means “ox’s eye.”

-Orejas: Puff pastry cookies of French origin, orejas are also known as palmeras in Spain.
+Orejas: Puff pastry cookies of French origin, these are also known as palmeras in Spain.
 They are sprinkled with sugar and cinnamon, or sugar alone, between layers and rolled to resemble the shape of an ear.
+This is one of the most popular types of Mexican pan dulce along with the concha.

 Palmera: See orejas.
 Larger in size than orejas and formed in a circle shape to resemble a palm leaf.

 Pan de anis: Fluffy, airy, yet doughy bread with plenty of aniseeds and covered in sugar.
-A must if you visit Mexico City’s famed El Cardenal during breakfast hours.
+These anise rolls are a must if you visit Mexico City’s famed El Cardenal during breakfast hours.

 Pan de elote: Cornbread.
 Sweet corn kernels, eggs, butter, baking powder, sugar and flour.
 Found all over the country (and the continent).